microsoft/bond/doc/src/bond_cs.md

 producers to initialize `bonded<T>` values, the latter is implicitly used during deserialization.

-Standard implementations of `Bonded<T>` and `Bonded<T,R>` always use default `Serializer/Deserializer/Cloner/Transcoder`.
-In order to customize this behavior, user can pass custom `ObjectBondedFactory` or `PayloadBondedFactory` delegates as parameters to `ObjectParser` or `ParserFactory<R>.Create()`:
+The standard implementations always use default implementations of `Serializer/Deserializer/Cloner/Transcoder`.
+In order to customize this behavior, the user can pass custom `ObjectBondedFactory` or `PayloadBondedFactory` delegates as parameters to `ObjectParser` or `ParserFactory<R>.Create()`:

     // create serializer for schema type T and protocol reader W